|

 Tours

 Overall, I would recommend a 2 day/1 night option as the best and I have done this option twice now from Brisbane.
-While that’s my preference for enough time to see the best things, I’ve also done the 1 days tours from Hervey Bay & Rainbow Beach and found them sufficient, but busy!
+While that’s my preference for enough time to see the best things, I’ve also done the 1 days tours from Hervey Bay & Rainbow Beach and found them sufficient, but a VERY busy day!

 Rainforest Views on Fraser Island, Queensland